 These companies are usually large-cap companies or blue-chip organisations.
 In India, companies that have a market capitalisation of Rs.
 20,000 Crore or above are considered as large-cap companies, while blue chip organisations are the top 50 companies listed in benchmark indices operating.

 These businesses disburse the larger portion of their yearly revenues as dividends to their shareholders, and the remainder of such revenues is reserved as retained earnings for reinvestment in growth projects.
 Such consistency in dividend payments enhances their credibility and goodwill amongst investors.

 The primary reason why large-cap companies can explicitly issue top dividend yield stocks is these companies are at the peak of their growth phase and require less finance for further growth and expansion.

-At the same time, they can maintain consistency in the payment of dividends irrespective of relevant market conditions due to their stable financial, organisational, and operational capacities, allowing them to withstand sizable market fluctuations.
+At the same time, they can maintain consistency in the payment of dividends irrespective of relevant market conditions due to their stable financial, organizational, and operational capacities, allowing them to withstand sizable market fluctuations.

 Dividend Pay-out ratio = Total dividend x 100/Annual revenue

 For instance, a company if a company reports annual revenue of Rs.
 500 Crore, and distributes Rs.
-200 crore as a dividend its dividend pay-out ratio can be calculated as follows –
+200 crore as a dividend its dividend payout ratio can be calculated as follows –

 Dividend pay-out ratio = (200 crore / 500 crore) x 100 = 40%

-A large-cap company that issues dividend stocks usually has a sustainable dividend pay-out ratio; which means it distributes its earnings in such a manner to be able to pay dividends timely while at the same time maintain enough reserves to withstand any probable economic downtrends in the market.
+A large-cap company that issues dividend stocks usually has a sustainable dividend pay-out ratio; which means it distributes its earnings in such a manner to be able to pay dividends timely while at the same time maintaining enough reserves to withstand any probable economic downtrends in the market.